Ducati Diavel

 Styling for the Diavel was developed in-house, although the project began under the leadership of Ducati's previous design chief, Pierre Terblanche, who commissioned Glynn Kerr, freelance designer and design columnist for Motorcycle Consumer News, to produce the initial concept sketches.
 In the US, most Diavel buyers appear to be existing riders age 50 and over, with more women than usual attracted to the bike, and some Harley-Davidson owners, especially V-Rod riders, trading for the new Ducati power cruiser.

 For 2017 Ducati released the Ducati Diavel Diesel with a limited production of 666 bikes.
 The bike is a collaboration of Ducati and Diesel, a premium denim retail and fashion brand.
 Cycle World commented that it has an appearance of "a Mad Max-inspired retro-futuristic theme...".
 They also stated that the Diavel is "owner of the quickest 0–60 mph time of any production motorcycle Cycle World has ever tested".

 Revisions

 Gen 1

 The gen 1 is the original design, featuring a round headlight with LED DRL down the center in a horizontal line.
 It came in two main non-limited variants, the dark, which was the standard model, and the carbon, which featured Marchesini wheels, a carbon front mud guard, carbon tank and seat cowling, and coated front suspension.

-Gen 2
+Gen 1.5

-The gen 2 arrived in 2015 and featured a twin spark engine.
+The gen 1.5 arrived in 2015 and featured a twin spark engine.
 It also received a redesigned headlight and radiator vents.
-The two main variants remained dark and carbon.
+The two main variants remained "dark" and "carbon".